-Mainstream Schools- provide the additional support needed for pupils with SEND learning alongside peers without SEND.
-All state maintained mainstream schools have a Special Educational needs Co-ordinator who is responsible for overseeing and ensuring that pupils with SEND receive the support they need to achieve.
+Mainstream Schools provide the additional support needed for pupils with SEN learning alongside peers without SEN. All state maintained mainstream schools have a Special Educational Needs Co-ordinator who is responsible for overseeing and ensuring that pupils with SEN receive the support they need to achieve.

-A specialist unit attached to a mainstream school- Some mainstream schools have specialist units to provide extra support for children with specific conditions i.e. Autism or for those who need additional support.
+A Specialist Unit attached to a mainstream school provide extra support for children with specific conditions i.e. Autism or for those who need additional support.

-Residential Schools- Specialist schools which provide accommodation to pupils.
+Residential Schools are specialist schools which provide accommodation to pupils.

-Home schooling- education provided at home either on a part or full time basis.
-There are many support networks for parents who decide that this option is best for their child.
+Home Schooling is education provided at home either on a part or full time basis.
+There are many support networks for parents/carers who decide that this option is best for their child.

 Helpful Advice on Choosing the Right School

-Choosing a school for a child with Special Educational Needs or a Disability (SEND) can be one of the biggest decisions a parent may face.
+Choosing a school for a child with Special Educational Needs and/or Disability (SEND) can be one of the biggest decisions a parent/carer may face.
 Deciding on where your child’s needs would be best met, where they would be given the opportunity to reach their potential and where they would be happiest, can be both a difficult and emotional process.
 Below are some helpful tips and advice to consider when looking at different schools:

 Consider some of the following questions:

 - How long has the SENCo been in post?
 Do they have specific SEN training (All SENCo’s in post for more than 3 years are required to obtain a postgrad qualification).

 - Have they had any children with similar needs to your child?
 How have they supported their needs?
 How have they adapted teaching?
 How have they tried to ensure that the child doesn’t miss out on activities and trips?